Shahraehash/Werfen_TDMProtocolAnalyzerSniffer/README.md

 4. Setting up the GUI on the PC:
 - Place the folder GUI_for_TDMprotocolAnalyzer/Client_end/ on your PC
 - Once you are in this folder on your PC run "python3 main.py -n [number of L4 boards connected]" in your terminal (default settings are -number_of_L4s = 7).
 If you need any help with running it run "python3 main.py -h" in terminal
 - A GUI should show up on your screen.
-Press the green run button to start the sniffer and packets will display on your screen.
+Press the green run button to start the sniffer and packets (non-status-get) will display on your screen (see hide status-get messages in features of the sniffer for more details).
 - If you wish to stop seeing packets, press the red stop button.
 You can still restart viewing packets by pressing the green run button again.
 If you wish to complete quit using the sniffer, click the red 'X' button on the top right of the screen.
+- While running the GUI, keep the terminal prompt open as all exception errors will be displayed there to help you use this tool and analyze why some packets may not be visible on the GUI.

 *************************************************************************************************************************************************************************************************************************************

 Features of the Sniffer:

 - Save/Open